 When you find yourself doing repeatable but complex tasks, turn them into processes.
 Document each process so you don’t waste time trying to figure out how to do it next time.
 Then use your documentation as performance support.
 Any cognitive aid you can use during your busy day is one less thing you have to remember or reinvent.

 As a simple example, suppose you occasionally batch process graphics to make them a consistent size and format.
-But you don’t perform this task enough to remember how the software works.
+But you don’t perform this task frequently enough to remember how the software works.
 If you document the process you can use your cheat sheet every time and increase your efficiency.